chrisrishel/chrisrishel/README.md

 ### Hi there 👋

-My name is Chris Rishel.
-I am an anesthesiologist at Stanford.
-I'm the Editor-in-Chief and Chief Techical Officer for [WikiAnesthesia](https://wikianesthesia.org/).
+I'm Chris Rishel.
+I am a neuroanesthesiologist at Stanford, and the Editor-in-Chief and Chief Techical Officer for [WikiAnesthesia](https://wikianesthesia.org/).
 <!--
 **chrisrishel/chrisrishel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.